• Home

 • Combine dry ingredients: In a medium-size mixing bowl, combine the flour, baking soda, cream or tartar and salt.
 Whisk well to combine.

-• Combine wet ingredients: In a large bowl with a hand mixer or a stand mixer fitted with the paddle attachment, cream together the butter and sugar on medium-high speed until fluffy and light in color, about 1-2 minutes.
+• Combine wet ingredients: In a large bowl with a hand mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter and sugar on medium-high speed until fluffy and light in color, about 1-2 minutes.
 Add the egg, egg yolk and almond extract.
 Beat on medium-high speed until combined.
 NOTE: Use a spatula to stop and scrape the sides and bottom of the bowl as needed while making the dough.

-• Add the dry ingredients to the wet: With the mixer on low, slowly add ½ of the dry ingredients to the wet ingredients.
+• Add the dry ingredients to the wet: With the mixer on low, slowly add ½ of the flour mixture to the wet ingredients.
 Mix until just barely combined.
 Use a rubber spatula to scrape down the sides and the bottom of the bowl.
 Add the remaining ½ of the dry ingredients and mix on low until ALMOST combined.
 Use a rubber spatula to gently fold until the ingredients are JUST combined to form a cohesive ball.
 The dough should be thick and sticky.
 DO NOT over-mix!
 (Optional: Cover the dough with plastic wrap and refrigerate for up to 4 days)

 • While the cookies are cooling, make the icing (optional): In a small bowl, combine the powdered sugar, milk, corn syrup and extract.
 Whisk until well combined.
 If the icing is too thick, add more milk, a splash at a time, until desired consistency is achieved.
 (You want the icing to be thick enough that it slightly holds its shape when drizzled.)